Florence Nightingale: Television

-Banknotes
+Banknotes and coins

-Florence Nightingale's image appeared on the reverse of £10 Series D banknotes issued by the Bank of England from 1975 until 1994.
+Florence Nightingale's image appeared on the reverse of £10 banknotes issued by the Bank of England from 1975 until 1994.
 As well as a standing portrait, she was depicted on the notes in a field hospital, holding her lamp.
 Nightingale's note was in circulation alongside the images of Isaac Newton, William Shakespeare, Charles Dickens, Michael Faraday, Sir Christopher Wren, the Duke of Wellington and George Stephenson, and prior to 2002, other than the female monarchs, she was the only woman whose image had ever adorned British paper currency.

+The centenary of Nightingale's death in 2010 was commemorated with a £2 coin issued by the Royal Mint showing her taking a patient's pulse.